 Step conditions allow you to apply control flow to your workflow runs on a per-step basis.
 You can use the Knock conditions editor to associate one or more conditions with any step in your workflow.
 Then, for each workflow run, Knock will evaluate these conditions to determine if the step should execute.

-Here are a few examples of step conditions you can build:
+Some examples of the kinds of step conditions you can design include:

 - Only send an in-app notification if the

 delay == truein the workflow trigger.

 - Only send an email in your development environment if the recipient's email matches a particular domain.

 See our guide on the Knock conditions model for more information about how conditions work across Knock.